zeta-group/zake-template/README.md

 as a packaging system.

-This is more convenient, both for developers, users, and for continuous integration alike.
+This is more convenient, both for developers, users, and for continuous integration robots alike.
 Hooray!

 ## Features